Version: Latest

 Database

 Choose to use an embedded PostgreSQL server or connect to an existing external PostgreSQL database.
+If you intend to run this instance of Studio in production, we recommend using an external PostgreSQL instance to ensure data resiliency.

 If you choose to use embedded PostgreSQL, all of the setup will be handled for you.